-This is a guaranteed cross complaint for malpractice, and more importantly, your insurance policy might not cover a counter suit to your suit for fees.
-So think twice, and call your attorney or risk adviser for guidance.
+This almost certainly will prompt a cross complaint for malpractice, escalating the situation from a simple fee dispute to a malpractice lawsuit.
+More importantly, your insurance policy might not cover a counter suit to your suit for fees.
+So think twice and call your attorney or risk adviser for guidance.

 Advising both parties to a transaction or helping them to resolve a dispute.
 Many times, CPAs are asked to help clients resolve disputes.
 Don't do it!
 Friendly divorcing couples don't always stay friendly, and guess who they blame when things don't work out the way they had hoped?
 The CPA.
 The same is true with business disputes.
 Disputes between owners or partners often result in advice that is perceived by one or more of them as favoring one partner to the detriment of another.
 This in turn results in malpractice claims.

 - Participating in client business deals